Create your own delicious Challah Bread at home with this easy to follow step by step tutorial

 ….”Jewish tradition, the three Sabbath meals and two holiday meals each begin with two complete loaves of bread.
 This “double loaf” commemorates the manna that fell from the heavens when the Israelites wandered in the desert for forty years after the Exodus from Egypt.
 The manna did not fall on the Sabbath or holidays; instead, a double portion would fall the day before the holiday or sabbath.]
 It is these hunks of bread, recognizable by their traditional braided style (although some more modern recipes are not braided that are commonly referred to as challah.”

-Besides being a soft, delicious bread, one of the best things is that it does make two loaves so with our “reduced size” family that means there is always plenty to share.
+Besides being a soft, delicious bread, one of the best things about this recipe is that it does make two loaves so with our “reduced size” family that means there is always plenty to share.

 This is one of those posts where I wish you could really smell the recipe too.
 Nothing smells better than a fresh baked loaf of bread.

-After mixing up the ingredients you allow the dough to rise – you want it to look like this after an hour or so.
+- After mixing up the ingredients you allow the dough to rise.
+It will double in size in about an hour.
 The trick to yeast bread is really all in the water temperature.
 You want your water to be between 105-115 degrees so you don’t kill the yeast and so it is warm enough for the yeast to grow.
 I often use a candy thermometer to test the temperature just to make sure.
+I have a whole post on how to work with yeast that you can find here.

 If there are any leftovers Challah bread makes amazing french toast covered with Buttermilk Syrup.